ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 <!-- .slide: data-background-video="images/3d_pipes.webm" data-background-video-loop="loop" data-background-size="contain" -->

+Thank you!

+So to start with, can I get some noise from anyone else who thinks this is an awesome screensaver?

+Yeah!
+It's quite fitting for a pipelines talk isn't it?

 ------
 # Who Tests the Testers?<br>Making and Testing Pipelines
 <!-- .element: class="r-fit-text" -->
 ### Evan Kohilas
 ### `@ekohilas` - `nohumanerrors.com`

-Hey all!

-While working on the Platform team, I've developed on pipelines as part of a Gitlab repo to run tests for our codebase.
+Alright, [as you may have heard,] I'm Evan, and I've done a fair bit of platform software engineering to reduce human errors through working on pipelines to run tests for a codebase.

 ---
 <!-- .slide: data-background-image="images/oopsies.svg"-->

-However, I noticed there were quite a few, oops-ies, that were made, that could've been prevented if there were tests.
+However, I noticed that I, myself, made quite a few errors, that could've been prevented if there were tests.

 ------
 <!-- .slide: data-background-image="images/thinking.svg"-->

-And it got me thinking, if we as the Platform team help developers run tests for their codebase, who helps us, the platform team, write the tests for running the tests?
+And it got me thinking, if platform teams help engineers run tests for their codebase, who helps the platform teams, write the tests for running the tests?

 ------
 # 1. How to _make_ a pipeline